 Like many people, I consider him to have been the greatest photographer of all time.
 Atget straightforwardly documented the city with photographs that give you the feeling that all the transitory things that people do and are have washed away, leaving onlytheir transcendent accomplishments.
 On a 1989 trip to Paris, I suddenly found myself face to face with a spiral-topped gatepost that I knew very well from a beautiful photograph by Atget (the photograph on the left).
 I rephotographed his gatepost from memory (the photograph on the right) and wondered how many other Atget subjects might still be holding their poses.

 Will Wilson.
 Light & Photography: Exposure and Tonal Range Considerations.
 In today's article, we're going to delve into some of the thinking and theory behind dynamic and tonal range, exploring what these terms mean and how we can best utilise them in our photography.

 Getting to grips with these is an important step to really understanding how your camera works, and learning how to capture a perfect representation of a particular scene.
 A rich range of tones in a colored, as well as a black and white, image is vital to its success.
 In digital photography, this is limited to the sensor's dynamic range and its ability to capture a wide enough distribution of tones that would be considered suitable for the purpose of the photo.

+It varies depending on camera type, aperture and focusing distance, although print size and viewing distance can also influence our perception of depth of field.
 Using Wide Angle Lenses.
 A wide angle lens can be a powerful tool for exaggerating depth and relative size in a photo.

 However, it's also one of the most difficult types of lenses to learn how to use.
 This page dispels some common misconceptions, and discusses techniques for taking full advantage of the unique characteristics of a wide angle lens.
 16mm ultra-wide angle lens - sunset near Death Valley, California, USA.
 Using Telephoto Lenses.
 You've probably heard that telephoto lenses are for enlarging distant subjects, but they're also a powerful artistic tool for affecting the look of your subject.

 Glossary of Digital Photography Terminology.
 Here you will find some of the more common photography terminology, including specific digital photography terms.
 Digital Photography Terminology – Aperture Aperture The aperture is the hole inside the lens that allows light through.
 Aperture is measured in "f" numbers - a ratio of the diameter of the hole and the focal length of the lens.
 A Glossary of Digital Photography Terms.
 Sometimes, the phrases, acronyms and strings of numbers or number-letter combinations used to identify photographic hardware or techniques can be daunting to the uninitiated neophyte photographer.
 We've prepared a list of the basic terms.
 Have we left any out that you think should be added?

 Please let us know!
 2K is a 17:9 format, defined by the Digital Cinema Initiatives, is a resolution of 2048 x 1080.
 Basic Photography Techniques - Perspective.
 Perspective refers to the relationship of imaged objects in a photograph.
 This includes their relative positions and sizes and the space between them.
 In other words, perspective in the composition of a photograph is the way real three-dimensional objects are pictured in a photograph that has a two-dimensional plane.
 In photography, perspective is another illusion you use to produce photographs of quality composition.
 When you are making pictures, the camera always creates perspective.
 Because a camera automatically produces perspective, many novice photographers believe there is no need to know much about it.
+Linear Perspective.
 MAKING A MARK: Composition - why tonal values and contrast are important.
 A walk on the Downs - a work in progresscoloured pencil on Arches HP, 10" x 8"copyright images and text by Katherine Tyrrell "Tonal values are critical.

 The lights and darks contribute more to the success of a painting's composition than any other factor, including color.
 In fact your painting will really only be as good as the tonal values"Greg Albert, The Simple Secret to Better Panting Time and time again when entering a gallery, the painting which stands out from the crowd is the one which has a strong design and value pattern.
+Exactly the same thing happens when you sit viewing slides entered for a competition.
 Evaluating Images and Adjusting Photographic Tonal Values.
 Understanding Digital Camera Histograms: Tones and Contrast.
 Understanding image histograms is probably the single most important concept to become familiar with when working with pictures from a digital camera.